doanhtu07/tanstack-spring-demo/README.md

   - Or choose certain dependencies to update by specifying package names

 - `mvn versions:display-dependency-updates`: Check for outdated dependencies for server
+- `mvn versions:display-plugin-updates`: Check for outdated plugins for server
   - Update `pom.xml` with latest versions for dependencies

 ## Issues